-There were no options over ordinary shares issued during the year ended 30 June 2021 to Directors and other key management personnel as part of compensation that were outstanding as at 30 June 2021.
+There were no options over ordinary shares issued to Directors and other key management personnel as part of compensation that were outstanding as at 30 June 2023.

-There were no options over ordinary shares granted to or vested by Directors and other key management personnel as part of compensation during the year ended 30 June 2021.
+There were no options over ordinary shares granted to or vested by Directors and other key management personnel as part of compensation during the year ended 30 June 2023.